UrbanCode/jenkins-pipeline-ucd-plugin/README.md

 This open source plug-in uses Gradle as its build tool.
 [Install the latest version of Gradle](https://gradle.org/install) to build the plug-in locally.
 Build the plug-in by running the `gradle` command in the plug-in's root directory.
 The plug-in distributable will be placed under the `build/libs` folder.

 ## Pipeline Examples
+Full explanation of these Pipeline syntax examples can be found on our [Jenkins Pipeline Syntax](https://developer.ibm.com/urbancode/plugindoc/ibmucd/jenkins-pipeline-formerly-jenkins-2-0/2-2/jenkins-pipeline-syntax-overview/) documentation.

 ### Create Component Version
 ```groovy
 node {